coderefinery/presentations/2026_ELIXIR_BYOC.md

 ---

-# Benefits of bringing your own classroom
+# Benefits of bring your own classroom

 <br>